janhohenheim/Hippocrates/README.md

 - Speed - through modern and efficient C++17
 - Clean Code - through constant ongoing refactoring and a deep care for aesthetics
 - Usability - through being able to be used without much knowledge of Neural Networks
-- Platform Independency - written on three different operating systems (Windows, Ubuntu, MacOS X) and two different IDEs (Visual Studio 2015, CLion), it is safe to say that it will work on multiple platforms, flawlessly.
+- Platform Independency - written on three different operating systems (Windows, Ubuntu, MacOS X) and the most used compilers (MSVC and GCC6), it is safe to say that it will work on multiple platforms, flawlessly.

 # Acknowledgements